Lido Key: History

 In February 1926, a causeway built by John Ringling connecting Lido Key & St. Armands Key would be built.
 The Lido Beach Hotel that was 2 floors would be delivered by a barge in sections of the building in 1932.
 A casino would be proposed in 1936 as a way to improve the city's tourism by Roger Flory a member of the Sarasota chamber of congress.
 Flory proposed that the municipal government should provide a bathing beach being later expanded to include a bathing facility of sorts.
 The chamber of congress would meet with the Sarasota city council where a committee was formed.
 The site selected would be on the property of John Ringling's estate managed by John Ringling North on Lido Key.
 The Lido Beach Casino would be built in 1940 as a Works Progress Administration project with Ralph Twitchell being its architect.
 The casino had a ballroom, restaurants, shopping, a pool and cabanas.
 Rudy Bundy would often play at the casino's ballroom.
 During World War II, the casino would be a popular place for nearby soldiers to spend time.
-Roughly during this time, a bus ran from Five Points in Downtown Sarasota every 30 minutes between 7:30 AM and 10:30 PM.
 In 1964 a bond referendum of $250,000 would be passed in order to renovate it.
 It would end up being torn down despite not intending to be in 1969 and the rationale behind its demolition is not clear.
 Possible reasons are that the Casino's restaurant was in competition with nearby hotels and/or a decline in revenue from cabana rentals.